 Mount Nemo looks spectacular in the autumn.
 Bring your dog for a walk and watch the Turkey Vultures bobbing up and down on the thermals.
 The escarpment blazes with fall colours beginning in early October.
 Mount Nemo is so easy and convenient to get to from the highway; stop here on your day trip and hike the five kilometres of trails.
 The length of the trails are deceptive: there are still roots and rocks to challenge the keen hiker.

 How do you feel about hanging off a cliff-face?
 Get your adrenaline and work-out in one trip to Mount Nemo when you’re rock-climbing the crag.
 Mount Nemo is quieter than Rattlesnake Point, so come here to get away from the crowds.
-If you like adventure, and like to explore without great heights, why not go underground and explore the caves at Mount Nemo?

 To end your trip at Mount Nemo, unpack your lunch and enjoy a picnic looking out at the many resplendent fall colours.